osrf/gazebo_tutorials/ros_gzplugins/tutorial.md

 ## Skid Steering Drive

-**Description** model plugin that provides a basic controller for skid steering drive robots in Gazebo (Pioneer 3AT for instance).
+**Description:** model plugin that provides a basic controller for skid steering drive robots in Gazebo (Pioneer 3AT for instance).

 ~~~
 <gazebo>